garethtdavies/docker-masterclass/README.md

 After changing directory into the `/usr/src/app` directory, the `npm install` command is run, which uses the `package.json` file previously copied to this location to install all of the required NPM packages specified in it.
-This obviously creates a `/usr/src/app/node_modules` directory with all the dependencies in.
+This creates a `/usr/src/app/node_modules` directory with all the dependencies in.

 ```
 CMD ["/usr/local/bin/node", "/usr/src/app/index.js"]